 Do you have films to deposit?

-With the exception of contractual deposits from producers receiving production subsidy from the Swedish Film Institute (read more under Deposit by contractual obligation), the Archival Film Collections of the Swedish Film Institute consists of voluntary deposits from production and distribution companies, creators, laboratories, cultural institutions and individuals.
+With the exception of contractual deposits from producers receiving financial subsidies from the Swedish Film Institute (read more under Deposit by contractual obligation), the holdings of the Archival Film Collections consists of voluntary deposits from production and distribution companies, creators, laboratories, cultural institutions and individuals.

 We accept original and preservation elements in analogue or digital format, as well as viewing copies, of all films which has been theatrically released in Sweden.
 This includes Swedish as well as international films, fiction and non-fiction films, feature-length and short films, advertising films, news-reels, animations and trailers.
 We also accept digital elements on films which were originally produced and distributed in analogue format, if the digital elements are good enough for theatrical purposes.
 We usually however do not accept un-edited negatives or raw materials, other forms of work elements, or non-completed films.